rgora/FF.py/README.md

 For the details of finite field approach I can recommend a review by Kurtz and Dudis [1], whereas the details of the iterative Generalized Romberg differentiation procedure can be found in the paper by Medved et al. [2].
 This script has been used also in our recent papers [3,4].

-The usage of the script itself is rather self-explanatory, however, I have prepared a short tutorial which is available through project's wiki.
+The usage of the script itself is rather self-explanatory, however, I have prepared a short [Tutorial](https://github.com/rgora/FF.py/wiki/tutorial) which is available through project's wiki.

 ## References ##